insaafmah/SOAR/INTERPOLATION.md

 f_2(t_x, t_y) = (f_2(t_x, t_y))^T = \vec{t_x}^T \cdot M \cdot P^T \cdot M^T \cdot \vec{t_y}
 $$

 This equation shows that we can swap $\vec{t_x}$ and $\vec{t_y}$, and as long as we transpose the matrix $P$, we still get the same result.
-This is analogous to first interpolating along the $y$-axis and then along the $x$-axis, which shows that this approach of two-dimensional interpolation is in some sense quite natural.
+This is analogous to first interpolating along the $y$-axis and then along the $x$-axis, which shows that this approach of two-dimensional interpolation is symmetric.

 ## 1D Non-Uniform Interpolation